How do religious and spiritual communities manifest online, offline, locally and globally?

 John A. Saliba teaches world religions and other liberal arts topics at the University of Detroit-Mercy and is an authority on the relationship between Christianity and New Age religions.
 He participated in a lengthy Vatican study of New Religious Movements, and he wrote the scholarly book Understanding New Religious Movements and Christian Responses to the New Age Movement: A […]

-Craig Keener is a professor of New Testament at Asbury Theological Seminary in Wilmore, Ky.
+Craig Keener is a professor of New Testament at Asbury Theological Seminary in Wilmore, Kentucky.
 He co-authored an article on the Nation of Islam for A Guide to New Religious Movements.
 He is an ordained minister in the African Methodist Episcopal Church.